 #4 – Satisfy the Urge in a Controlled Setting

 Many trainers recommend satisfying a dog’s prey drive through controlled activities.
 There are several games you can play with your dog that mimic the thrill of the chase without the consequences.
-A prey stick or flirt pole is a toy that looks almost like a dog fishing pole.
+A prey stick or flirt pole for dogs is a toy that looks almost like a dog fishing pole.
 There’s a soft toy tied to a string and attached to a pole.
 When you wave the pole, the lure looks like moving prey, and dogs can safely play while satisfying their desire to chase and bite.
 Playing fetch with a ball or Frisbee is also a prey-related game.
 Even blowing bubbles for the dog to chase engages the predator instinct.

 While you’re playing the games, take the opportunity to teach your dog self control.
 Establish cues for when it’s time to start playing and when it’s time to stop.
 If you’re ever in a real-life situation when your dog is about to chase live prey, use the cues to hone their instincts.